 Dr. Robert M. Bernstein, an esteemed member of theCoalition of Independent Hair Restoration Physicians, presented the results of a bilateral controlled study on a recent update to the ARTAS Robotic FUE System that allows it to select follicular units based on the number of hairs they contain in order to increase the amount of hair obtained while limiting the number of recipient wounds.

-This bilaterally controlled study was performed on twenty-four (24), first-time hair transplant patients undergoing robotic follicular unit extraction for androgenic alopecia.
+This bilaterally controlled study was performed on twenty-four (24), first-time hair transplant patients undergoing robotic follicular unit excision (formerly known as follicular unit extraction) for androgenic alopecia.
 The ARTAS robotic system (version 7.x) was used for harvesting.
 A 19-gauge dual-punch system was used which consisted of a 0.9mm (ID) sharp punch and a 1.1mm (ID) dull, punch rotating at 3,000 RPMs.
 The donor sites were spaced a minimum of 1.7mm apart.

 One side served as a control (disable) and the other the experimental side (enable, two-pass).
 Side selection was randomized.
 Four grids (2cm x 2.5cm) were used on each side.
 (Figure 1) The remainder of the harvesting was completed using the information obtained from the initial grids and the needs of the patient.